 Sometimes, symptoms can persist for several weeks or months.
-In a small number of cases, people may experience withdrawal symptoms for over a year.
+In a small number of cases, people may experience withdrawal symptoms for more than a year.

 One of the studies in the review found that 40% of people who abruptly stopped taking fluoxetine still experienced symptoms 6 weeks after discontinuation.

-The researchers did not follow up with the participants after this time, so it is not possible to say how long these effects lasted.
+The researchers did not follow up with the participants after this time, so it is impossible to say how long these effects lasted.

 Most people, however, will likely feel better within a few weeks.

-There are several treatment and self-care options available to help those who wish to stop taking fluoxetine do so safely and in a way that minimizes discomfort.
+Several treatments and self-care practices may help those who wish to stop taking fluoxetine to do so safely and in a way that minimizes discomfort.

 These options include:

-- Discussing discontinuation with a doctor: Always discuss stopping antidepressants with a doctor before making any changes.
+- Discussing discontinuation with a doctor: It is important to discuss stopping antidepressants with a doctor before making any changes.
 Suddenly stopping a medication increases the risk of severe symptoms.

-- Tapering slowly: Usually, doctors advise that people reduce their dosage slowly, typically over 4 weeks or longer — particularly if they are taking higher dosages or have been taking the medication long term.
+- Tapering slowly: Usually, doctors advise that people reduce their dosage slowly, typically over 4 weeks or longer — particularly if they are taking higher dosages or have been taking the medication for an extended period.